 Student Research

 The ILE: TESOL Program culminates after two years with the submission of a scholarly project.
-There are three options in two categories for students’ scholarly projects:
+There are three options and in categories for students’ scholarly projects, including a Master’s Thesis in TESOL (Research Thesis or Teaching and Learning Project), and Research Paper in TESOL).
+There are descriptions

 The decision of which type of scholarly project to undertake should be made only after carefully considering your personal academic background and interests, as well as your future career goals.
 In addition, your advisor and other faculty members in the ILE program are always available to discuss different options before you arrive at a final decision.